std::forward_list

 1 2 3 4 5

-The data type in our list needs to define what it means to be sorted.
+This is another example of an algorithm that has underlying requirements.
+Specifically, the data type in our list needs to define what it means for their objects to be sorted.
 This is done by implementing the <

 operator.

-method allows us to pass a function to it, to define the sorting behavior.
-This function will accept two objects from our list and will return true
+method allows us to pass a function to it, to customize how our objects are sorted.
+This function will receive two objects from our list and will return true

 if the first object should come before the second object.